 Al Quie campaigned for governor in 1978 on a slogan that, (paraphrasing) "If I can't cut taxes by ten percent and still make government run better, I won't make excuses, I just won't run again."
 He defeated Rudy Perpich for re-election and pushed his tax cut through the 1979 Legislature.
 By 1980, the economy was in recession and revenues were falling.
 In August 1980, Governor Quie became the first governor currently known to have used the 1939 allotment reduction authority enacted under Governor Stassen.
-He did it on his own, without first calling a special session or engaging in formal discussions with legislators, because, as he said, "I wanted to save Republican legislators from the pain of making the cuts or raising taxes."27 He reduced allotments iu na 4
+He approved the recommendations of Commissioner of Finance Wayne S. Burggraaff on his own, without first calling a special session or engaging in formal discussions with legislators, because, as he said, "I wanted to save Republican legislators from the pain of making the cuts or raising taxes."27 He reduced allotments by \$195.1 million,